nicbou/timeline/README.md

 ## Installation

+### 1. Install the timeline

 To install the latest released version, run `pip install timeline-ssg`.

 To install the latest development build, run `pip install -e /path/to/this/repository`.

-### Docker

-A `docker-compose.yml` file is supplied in the `/server` directory.
-You can use it to serve a fully functional, password-protected timeline.
+Once it's installed, run `timeline --help` to see how to generate a timeline.

+### 2. Install ffmpeg (optional)

+Timeline uses ffmpeg to generate thumbnails and previews for videos.
+You must install it separately.
+If you don't install it, video files will not appear on the timeline.

+For example, you can run `apt install ffmpeg` or `brew install ffmpeg`.

+### 3. Build your timeline

+Call `timeline /path/to/your/files -o /path/to/generated/timeline` to build a timeline.
+See [usage instructions](#usage) for more details.

+### 4. Serve your timeline

+The `timeline` command generates a static website.
+That website is your timeline.
+You must serve that website somehow.

+There are 3 ways to do this:

+- **Use the test server** (run `timeline -s`) to preview the timeline website.
+This server is not secure, and it's not meant for production.
+- **Use Caddy or nginx** to serve your timeline files.
+You can find an example Caddy config under `/server/server/Caddyfile`.
+- **Use Docker** with the supplied `docker-compose.yml` and `Dockerfile` in the `/server` folder.

-It requires the following environment variables:
+The docker image needs these environment variables:
 ```
 WEB_USERNAME=alice
 WEB_PASSWORD=supersecret
 STATIC_SITE_PATH=/path/to/your/generated/timeline
 ```

-### Processing videos

-Timeline relies on ffmpeg to generate video previews.
-If ffmpeg is not installed, the timeline will work, but videos will not be included.

-To process videos, install `ffmpeg`.
-For example, you can run `apt install ffmpeg` or `brew install ffmpeg`.

 ## Usage